 As part of the ReadyAlabama campaign, the State of Alabama has created the ReadySunday initiative encouraging faith-based organizations to educate their congregations on how to respond when a man-made or natural disaster strikes.

 The ReadySunday program takes place annually during National Preparedness Month.
 Churches around the state come together to recognize ReadySunday and to provide information to their congregations about how to be prepared.

 The first step in disaster preparedness is to be informed and have a plan of what to do in case of a disaster.
 Fostering awareness in your congregation about potential hazards and having a plan set in place can save time, resources, money, and most importantly lives.

 We are encouraging religious leaders to include disaster readiness information in their Sunday bulletins, website, or speak on the importance of disaster readiness bringing the congregation’s attention to the importance of disaster preparedness.

 Faith-based organizations play an integral role during disasters in our community.
 Through the collaboration of faith-based organizations and government agencies, we can work together to educate and empower our communities to prepare before disasters strike.

 Dear Faith-Based Leader:

-On behalf of ReadyAlabama, Alabama’s emergency preparedness campaign funded by a grant from the Department of Homeland Security, we would like to invite your church family to participate in the seventh annual ReadySunday initiative on September 30, 2012.
+On behalf of ReadyAlabama, Alabama’s emergency preparedness campaign funded by a grant from the Department of Homeland Security, we would like to invite your church family to participate in the eighth annual ReadySunday initiative on September 29, 2013.
 ReadyAlabama makes it simple and easy for your organization to participate.